ErpNetDocs/webclient/inventory-control/reconcile.md

 ![Reconcile](pictures/reconcile_document.png)

-By tapping on it, you'll access the **Inventory** module from where you can apply additional changes before updating the document's status.
+By tapping on it, you'll access the **Inventory** module from where you can release and complete the document.

 ![Reconcile](pictures/reconciled_document.png)